kilonzijnr/delanistudios/README.md

-#### This is a website that assigns the user an Akan name.
-Akan names are originated from Ghanian culture .The user gets the fisrt name according to the day of the week they were born and their gender too.
+#### This is a website where different designs are offered to the user on different webpages.
 2021

 #### By **VICTOR KILONZI**
 ## Description
-{This is a website that assigns the user an Akan name on the basis of the birth day and their gender when the user keys in the required details to it.}
+{This website displays different webstyles to the user as well as offering theuser a chance to request for desired designs.There are several templates that are attached to the website that show different webstyle templates.}
 ## Setup/Installation Requirements
 * Make sure your device has internet connectivity.
 * Clone the repository.